Seafarer®

 Market Cap of Portfolio Median Dollar

-Gross expense ratio: for Investor Class; for Institutional Class1
+Gross expense ratio: for Institutional Class for Investor Class for Retail Class 1

 The performance data quoted represents past performance and does not guarantee future results.
 Future returns may be lower or higher.
 The investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than the original cost.
 View the Fund’s most recent month-end performance.